lucidsif/apollo-optics-dataloader/README.md

 npm prestart will run first, transpile the ES6 code and save to _dist_ folder. npm start will then run the code directly from the _dist_ folder

-## Running GraphQL Mutations & Queries
+## Running GraphQL Queries
-This project makes use of the Star Wars REST API at http://swapi.co

-You can run these queries / mutations within GraphiQL, alternatively you can run them within a tool such as Postman.
+You can run these queries within GraphiQL, alternatively you can run them within a tool such as Postman.
 To do so ensure you POST the query / mutation in the body and set the content-type to GraphQL.

 #### Find a film by Id
 ```js